 How long does curry powder last?

 Making at home allows you to prepare enough for multiple meals.
 This recipe creates enough powder for 4 curries.
 Do you realise how much delicious liquid Malaysia this means!?
-I'm ALWAYS primed for Malaysian curry, so to have a bunch of pre-ground spice on hand is all the impetus I need.
+I'm ALWAYS primed for Malaysian curry, so to have a Malay spice mix on hand is all the impetus I need.

-Grinding curry powder in batches is a good idea if you plan on eating a few curries in the near future, so don't grind a powder then pop it in the cupboard for a year before using - you won't get the best out of it!
-I would say the flavour will stay vibrant for 6-8 months - that's plenty of time to plan your meal, right?
+This Malaysian spice mix will stay vibrant for 6-8 months in a sealed jar in a cool place - that's plenty of time to plan your meal, right?
 And this recipe is great for chicken, red meat, vegetables and even seafood, so that's plenty of variety.

 Delicious recipes using Malaysian Curry Powder

 Use up to 4 heaped teaspoons of Malaysian curry powder for each curry you plan on making.
 The curry powder isn't spicy, it's more floral and fragrant, with an aniseed note unique to Malaysian cuisine.
 Here are a few recipes that you can use THIS curry powder to great effect.
 Check out my Best Malaysian Curry Recipes for all the inspiration you'll need.